Uniform

 - Jeans, chinos, cargo, cropped skinny-fit trousers, leggings, tracksuit bottoms

-- Mini or tight fitting skirts
+- Mini or tight-fitting skirts

 - Hoodies or hooded garments